 They sure do!
 The reports look different than the natural ones (aren't they so pretty?), but that's so people don't get them mixed up.
 The grading process is exactly the same and the report still contains all of the same information that you see on a natural diamond report.
 Lab grown diamond reports are only available electronically though (way to go GIA for being more eco-friendly), which means you will not get a physical copy of the report when you order a lab grown diamond that has been graded by GIA.
 You can access the report via their report check function online.

-You will still see more IGI reports for lab grown diamonds though.
+You will still see more IGI reports for lab diamonds though.
 Why?
 GIA just revamped their LDG grading reports back in October 2020 so there aren't as many GIA graded stones on the market yet.
 Also, IGI took over the lab grown diamond market and became the leader in grading them.
-I'm sure GIA will catch up to them, but it's going to take a little bit.
+We're sure GIA will catch up to them, but it's going to take a little bit of time.
 Nothing to worry about though, all of our Graduate Gemologists are experienced working with reports from both labs.

 Why are lab grown diamonds worthless?

 They aren't!
-While a lab grown diamond may not have a ton of monetary value on the secondary market after the initial purchase, they are still full of sentimental value.
+Not only is the resale value NOT zero on the secondary market, they are full of sentimental value.
 Isn't that the most important part of an engagement ring or diamond gift anyway?

 In our opinion, three things matter when deciding between a natural, mined diamond and lab created diamond:

 - Your budget

 A natural diamond is a safe choice.
 While you will never resell it for more than you paid, you’ll roughly see prices in line for the same diamond next year, and the diamond should store the majority of its value into the future.

 That said, we have seen more than half of new couples choose a lab diamond!
 It’s a more sustainable (and obviously conflict-free) option or prefer having a bigger diamond for your budget.